beginning of content

 Key facts

-• Neuroendocrine cancers are a group of rare cancers that start in the nerve cells and glands that make up the neuroendocrine system.
+• Neuroendocrine cancers are a group of rare cancers that begin in the nerve cells and glands of the neuroendocrine system.

-• Neuroendocrine cancers usually don’t cause symptoms at an early stage.
+• Neuroendocrine cancers usually don't cause symptoms in the early stage.

-• Some neuroendocrine cancers cause carcinoid syndrome, which is flushing of the face, diarrhoea, wheezing and shortness of breath.
+• Some neuroendocrine cancers can lead to carcinoid syndrome, which causes a flushed face, diarrhoea, wheezing and trouble breathing.

 What are neuroendocrine cancers?

-Neuroendocrine cancers are a complex, rare group of cancers that start in the nerve cells and glands that make up the neuroendocrine system.
-The role of the neuroendocrine system is to make and release hormones into the blood stream.
+Neuroendocrine cancers are a rare and complex group of cancers that begin in the nerve cells and glands of your neuroendocrine system.
+The neuroendocrine system makes and releases hormones into your blood stream.
+These hormones help your body work, like when it digests food.

-Neuroendocrine cancers can be slow growing or more aggressive.
-They most commonly form in the digestive system (gut) and the lungs.
+Neuroendocrine cancers can grow slowly or more quickly.
+They usually form in the digestive system (gut) and the lungs.

-Neuroendocrine cancers are also sometimes known as carcinoids.
+Neuroendocrine cancers are also called neuroendocrine tumours or NETS.
+They are sometimes known as carcinoids.

 What are the symptoms of neuroendocrine cancers?